riscv-admin/vector/minutes/2023/2023-07-24/README.md

 - Support for matrix processing, in two flavors:

-  - Integrated within the vector core, reusing vector registers (like in the IBM POWER MMA case).
+  - Fully integrated within the vector core, reusing vector registers (like the SiFive work).

   - As an attached facility, with dedicated matrix registers (like in the Intel AMX case).

+  - Hybrid of the two, such as inputs from vectors and accumulators from matrix registers (like in the IBM POWER MMA case).

 - New profiles (subsets) of the scalable vector specification, particularly for embedded systems (we already have five variants of Zve).